Cherry Blossom.

 Staring deep into the floral shades and arching structures of the Kintaikyo Bridges at Iwakuni, you would not be blamed for thinking immediately of the nostalgic woodblock prints by artists like Hiroshige and Hokusai.

-This peaceful town in the rural prefecture of Yamaguchi, nextdoor to Hiroshima, delivers on what most people going to Japan are hoping to see - a timeslip back to the times of wandering samurai and bowing geisha.
+This peaceful town in the rural prefecture of Yamaguchi, nextdoor to Hiroshima, delivers on what most people going to Japan are hoping to see - a timeslip back to wandering samurai and bowing geisha.
 If that wasn't enough, Yamaguchi is also home to a rare type of white snake (don't worry, they're not dangerous!) traditionally revered as gods.
 Take a gander at the dedicated museum, or hop on a traditional boat for a cruise along the river before sitting down for lunch on the blossom-covered riverbanks.

 The local Sanyo Main Line trains from Hiroshima take you straight to Iwakuni station in 50 minutes.

-The bridge and blossoms
+The bridge and blossoms at night

 MITAKE VILLAGE, MIE PREFECTURE